wooing1084/wooing1084/README.md

 👨‍💻 SungHoon Jung 👨‍💻
 ---
-- Department of AI and Software, Gachon University
 - Interested in computer vision and backend.
 - I want to do various projects with various people
 - Email: jungsh0228@gmail.com